Vizzuality/marxan-cloud/docs/features/role-based-access-control/implicit-roles/high-level-design.md

 # Implicit roles - high level design

-Users with any role on a project are granted an implicit role on all the scenarios that belong to each projects they have a role on.

-If users are explicitly granted a role on the scenario (currently, this will happen only for the user who creates the scenario, who is granted `scenario_owner` right after the scenario has been created), their role will be updated as required by the explicit grant, and marked as explicitly granted.

-The role they are implicitly granted on a scenario will match the role they have on the project (so, owner => owner, and so on).

-This is implemented via a SQL function that computes implicit roles, and a second one that actually grants them and revokes them.

-Database triggers are used to run the computation (and to perform any grants/revokes, as applicable) when any roles are added/changed/revoked on any entity (project or scenario) is created or deleted.

-## Implementation details

 A user who is added with *any* role to a project should *implicitly* be granted a matching role on all the scenarios within the project, *except* when they already have any explicit role on a scenario.